When should you tell your child about the donor?

-Understandably, some parents think they should wait until their child is older before talking with them about sperm donation.
+Understandably, some parents think they should not tell their child about sperm donation before they are older.
 They assume children need to know at least the basics of how babies are made or about sex.
 That’s not the case.

 Even if your child is older when you’re reading this, it’s never too late to start.
 It just might take a bit more time and careful handling, especially to tune into your child’s reactions.

 Sometimes it takes a while for children’s questions and feelings to bubble to the surface so be ready for them.
 Make clear you’re happy to talk whenever they wish and that you don’t mind what they ask or say.

 If you have a partner, it’s also important that you agree together on how and when to get started.
 You may have quite different views but try and find common ground.
 In particular, talk to each other about what your fears are.
 And it can be important to make sure your wider family and friends know when and how you’ve made a start so that they respond positively if your child tells them about it all.

 Once children are at school, some parents decide to tell the teachers especially in the early years.
 As your child gets older, it will increasingly be their decision about who to tell or not.